kamalchand05072000/SYN-IN011/README.md

-Wrtie a programme to determine whether the given integer is prime.
+Fisrt programme to determine whether the given integer is prime.